yashsinha1611/sfdocs_Build_AI/docs/RUM/RUM_documentation.md

 # Real User Monitoring in SnappyFlow

 Real User Monitoring (RUM) involves recording end-user interactions with a website or a client interacting with a server or cloud-based application.
 It  allows website/application owners to visualize the sequence of actions and events that takes place during an interaction.
-Metrics such as Response times, Number of Transactions, Number of errors, Type of errors are monitored and visualized to help identify and troubleshoot website performance issues.
+Metrics such as Response time, Transactions, Errors, Event information, Browser information are monitored and visualized to help identify and troubleshoot website performance issues.

 ![image](images/doc1.png)